-The DSL monitors the quality of safeguarding files and/or recording on electronic systems through the regular audit of case files.
-The DSL/DDSL should have appropriate and regular supervision within the Strategic Leadership Team.
-Systems are compliant with General Data Protection Act.
+The DSL monitors the quality of safeguarding files and/or the recording on electronic systems through the regular audit of case files.

-The DSL has a clear system for Child Protection (section 47), Child in Need (section 17) and Early Help Assessment (EHA) files being removed from school and returned for the purposes of case review meetings, Rapid Reviews, Child Safeguarding Practice Reviews (CSPR) and DHR (Domestic Homicide Reviews).
+The DSL has a clear system for Child Protection (section 47), Child in Need (section 17) and Early Help Assessment (EHA) files being removed from school and returned for the purposes of case review meetings, Rapid Reviews, Child Safeguarding Practice Reviews (CSPR).